Skip to main content

 Personnel

-Associate Professor of Germanic Studies & Linguistics, Graduate Coordinator, 2016-2018 Lilly Teaching Fellow
+Associate Professor of Germanic Studies & Linguistics, 2016-2018 Lilly Teaching Fellow

 Support Germanic and Slavic Studies at UGA